Piedmont food and wine pairing – let’s eat!

 What to pair: Rich, heavy meats and sauces work well.
 For something different, try moderately spiced Asian cuisine; the red fruit, high tannin, acidity levels, and perfume support tannic Asian dishes.

 Try These Recipes With Nebbiolo:

-- Julia Child’s Coq au Vin Tip!
-Make it with the same Nebbiolo you’ll drink at dinner.
+- Julia Child’s Coq au Vin: Make it with a bigger Langhe nebbiolo.

 - Asian Noodle Bowl with Steak and Snow Peas

 The Queen to Barolo’s King, Barbaresco is the more elegant of the Langhe royalty.
-The wine requires two years of aging (nine months in oak) before its released.
-These wines really start to show their beauty after 10 years.
-Holding them can be hard, but oh-so-worth it.
+The wine requires three years of aging (nine months in oak) before release.
+These wines really start to show their beauty between five and 10 years.
+Holding them can be hard, but oh-so-worth-it.